 :- No, go home!
 He smiled to himself

 :- I’ll meet you there.
 I’ll be home in 5 minutes and I don’t mind to start cooking.
 He paid the bill and left the bar.
 Amedeo was a fairly tall guy.
 He could walk fast.
-He kept up with his unconscious game of breaking down into comics streets his surrounding, He didn’t really decide to take the short-cut, but he directed himself toward it and, thinking nothing of it, he was walking the colourful and busy part of street that will end up narrowing into it.
-No sinister thoughts were popping up in his head.He realised he was already in the passage only when he was already in it.
+He kept up with his unconscious game of breaking down his surrounding into comics frames.
+He didn’t really decide to take the short-cut, but he directed himself toward it and, thinking nothing of it, he was walking the colourful and busy part of street that will end up narrowing into ithe shortcut.
+No sinister thoughts were popping up in his head.He realised he was already in the passage only when he was in it.

 As soon as the realisation of being in the shortcut sank in, he was very disappointed to have to recognise that he was no longer high.
 As if an excessive production of adrenaline flooded his system and all the active THC left in his system was suddenly mopped up by the hormone.
 He also realised he was no longer thinking in bubbles .
 The comic book effect was gone,